wna-se/ArtierThanThou/Presentation.md

 * Result: Best summary of all the objects in your proximity

 ## The machine
-* Illustrate direction / relationship (take a step in a direction of your choice)
-* Show the variation / summarize the surrounding objects (look around)
-* Describe paths to discovery that are impossible to/difficult to express (sense of direction like footprints on a path)
+The general idea is to:

+1. Simplify results that are too large or too complex.
-* Highlight objects that are of special interest to you (catching your eye)
+2. Highlight objects that are of special interest to you
+3. Use samples from the collections to you a way to express the direction that you want to explore without prior knowledge.
+4. Use your state of mind, starting point, path and current position to refine the next step.

 Implementing the interface